NethermindEth/Forta-Agents/Flexa-Agents/Fallback-State/README.md

 ## Alerts

 - FLEXA-4
-  - Fired whenever the contract enters a fallback state
+  - Fired whenever `FlexaCollateralManager` contract enters a fallback state
   - Severity is always set to "Info"
   - Type is always set to "Info"
-  - Metadata fields
-    - blockTimestamp: Timestamp of the block
-    - blockNumber: Block number of the block